ESOPs and Loans: Releveraging, Non-Bank Financing, and Working Capital

 - What are sources of financing other than banks?

 Cara is a partner at BKD, LLP.
 Cara leads the firm's national ESOP practice.
-Her experience with ESOPs includes transaction structuring, providing financing assistance, tax planning, and coordinating transaction closings.
-She is a member of the American Institute of CPAs.
-Cara has a BS in accounting from Campbellsville University, KY, and an MBA from Western Kentucky University, Bowling Green.
+Her experience with ESOPs includes transaction structuring, providing financing assistance, tax planning, and coordinating transaction closings, as well as ongoing plan consulting and administration.
+She is a member of the American Institute of CPAs and the Kentucky Society of Certified Public Accountants.
+Cara is a 2001 graduate of Campbellsville University, Kentucky, with a BS in accounting, and a 2003 graduate of Western Kentucky University, Bowling Green, with an MBA.

 Jim B. Martin, Jr.